spacedriveapp/spacedrive/README.md

 <br/>
 <br/>

-> UPDATE: Spacedrive is under active development, we are in the alpha stage and some features might be missing or disabled in the official release downloads.
+> UPDATE: Spacedrive is under the final stages of alpha development (July 6th 2024), full release coming this summer!
+Some major features currently only accesible via feature flags in development mode, found in the general settings.

 Organize files across many devices in one place.
 From cloud services to offline hard drives, Spacedrive combines the storage capacity and processing power of your devices into one personal distributed cloud, that is both secure and intuitive to use.